Learn and Grow

 Christ Lutheran Church

-- Women's Bible Study - Come deepen your faith as we take an in-depth look at the Old Testament beginning at 12:00 p.m. on the 2nd, 3rd, and 4th Mondays of each month.
+- Women's Bible Study - Come grow your faith as we take an in-depth look at the Old Testament beginning at 12:00 p.m. on the 1st, 3rd, and 4th Mondays of each month.
 After completing the "Bad Girls of the Bible" book series, this group of women chose to read straight through the entire Bible from beginning to end.
 If you want to be more confident in your understanding of the people, places, and promises of the Bible, this small group is for you.
-Women of all ages and all biblical backgrounds are welcome to attend this very engaging Bible study.
+People (not just women) of all ages and all biblical backgrounds are welcome to attend this very engaging Bible study.

-- First Monday Lunch and Women's Circle - Everyone is invited to join a group of women the first Monday of each month at the Venture Inn for lunch followed by a discussion using study material from the Gather magazine.
+- Second Monday Lunch and Women's Circle - Everyone is invited to join a group of women the second Monday of each month at the Venture Inn for lunch followed by a discussion using study material from the Gather magazine.
 Join them at 11:30 a.m. for lunch and 1:00 p.m. for an inspirational yet challenging study.

 Putting Faith Into